 In the same way the Famicom became the NES outside Japan, the Sega Mark III was heavily redesigned for its export version (codenamed the "Mark IV"), receiving a black casing that would become a trademark for all subsequent Sega platforms (at least in the west) up until the Dreamcast.
 The console was originally marketed as the "Sega Video Game System" in North America (and simply referred to as the "Sega System" in technical documentations and certain commercials) and was initially sold in three bundles: the "Sega Base System", the "Sega Master System", and the "SegaScope 3-D System".
 Despite this, all the consoles produced had "Master System/Power Base" printed on them, regardless of the bundle purchased, and even the system's BIOS referred to the platform as the Master System, which is how it became the standardized name.
 The Mark III would be relaunched in Japan in 1987 with the Master System name and styling, and also with a built-in FM sound chip (never included in the export versions and sold separately as an add-on for the Mark III) to enhance the quality of chiptunes, along with a rapid fire switch instead of a reset button.

 All things considered, the Master System was more advanced than the NES on a surface level, although the NES was able to keep up thanks to the inclusion of memory mappers in later game cartridges that expanded the hardware's capabilities.
-Ultimately, Sega failed to wrestle away notable market share away from Nintendo in the Japanese and American markets due to Nintendo's stranglehold on third-party developers with their strict exclusivity policy.
-Additionally, Sega couldn't pick up the slack with their own games, which at the time didn't have the same staying power of Nintendo's own franchises.
+Ultimately, Sega failed to wrestle away notable market share away from Nintendo in the Japanese and American markets.
+Sega's reluctance to embrace third-party developers and publishers during the SG-1000's life allowed Nintendo to sign most of them to strict exclusivity deals in Japan and America.
+Sega was thus forced to depend on their first-party titles, which didn't have the same staying power of Nintendo's own franchises.
 The unfortunate timing of the PC Engine's launch in Japan, with its graphical capabilities that blew away both the Famicom and the Mark III, didn't help matters, which forced Sega to come up with a new system that could succeed the Master System and compete adequately with the emerging 16-bit generation: the Mega Drive, otherwise known as the Sega Genesis in North America.

 The Mark III/Master System was discontinued in early 1989 in Japan, a few months after the launch of its successor in the end of 1988.
 In 1987, Sega licensed the American distribution rights of the Master System to Tonka in an attempt to boost its market share, but Tonka's complete lack of experience with video games resulted in worse sales than before.
 After Tonka's rights expired in 1989, it lasted only a couple more years in the United States as a budget-priced alternative to the Genesis in the form of the redesigned Master System II (aka "Mark IV Jr."), before being discontinued in 1991.
 Only about 2 million units ended up being sold in the North American market.